usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 group are available to users who are part of that group.
 Currently, there is a single public group which all resources are created under - this will change in a future release of Dioptra.

+Resources in one group cannot be seen or accessed from users in another group.
+The only way for a user to access those resources is for them to be added to the respective group.

 .. note::

     Dioptra does not currently support the creation of additional groups.
 All resources are under the same default public group.